 A: I prefer waiting to see if a hernia ever develops on the other side.
 In addition with the low incidence of true bilateral hernias, I'm concerned about the infertility association with bilateral inguinal hernia repair.
 We don't know if this association is related to the presence of having a hernia on both sides or having undergone repair or exploration on both sides.
 But we don't want to contribute to this statistic by exploring a side that may not really have a hernia.
 So I operate on just the side containing the known hernia.
 If the other side eventually demonstrates a hernia, then fine...we'll deal with it when it shows up, but we no longer routinely explore the opposite side.
 We realize that as many as 5% to 8% of our patients will return someday with a hernia on the other side.
 But we accept this fact and prefer this risk over the risk of infertility.
 Our entire practice of 10 pediatric surgeons has recently adopted this approach as well.

 Q: Can you contrast inguinal hernias with umbilical hernias?

 A: Umbilical hernias do close spontaneously, and they generally do not incarcerate.
-So, niversally, we wait and watch.
+So, universally, we wait and watch.

 Q: For how long?

-A: Another area of controversy, but it's a minor debate.
+A: This is another area of controversy, but it's a minor debate.
 Everyone agrees that these hernias may spontaneously close, but the chance of closing drops significantly with age.
 Most close by 2 years of age if they will close.
 A very small percentage may close after that, but the chance has really dropped off.
 But then risk of incarceration increases with age, though usually the risk is not significant until well over age 5.
-Using these physiological facts, some surgeons wait for 5 years, others wait for 2, but both timelines are acceptable.
+Using these physiological facts, some surgeons wait for five years, others wait for two, but both timelines are acceptable.
 The main point to remember is that the chance for spontaneous closure has decreased tremendously by 2 years of age.